MCP Server + CLI

 12 tools

 Per-identity relay lists with NIP-65 management.
-Query events, fetch relay info, health monitoring.
+Query events with NIP-50 search, NIP-45 counting, NIP-42 authentication, relay intelligence and health monitoring.

 Safety